 There is a good selection of ways to get to Taiping Malaysia.
 You can get to Taiping by bus, taxi or train.

-Taiping has a fair selection of guest guest houses, hostels and hotels.
-Here are a few places to check out and give you an idea of what is available in Taiping, if you are planning to visit Taiping.
+Taiping has a fairly good selection of guest houses, hostels, and hotels.
+Here are a few places to give you an idea of what is available in Taiping, if you are planning to visit Taiping Malaysia.

 Sojourn Beds & Cafe